aakankshsingh02/Psybertherapy/README.md

 This repository provides a simple and easy-to-use video calling solution that can be integrated into any web application.
 The solution is built on top of WebRTC technology and provides real-time, high-quality video and audio communication between participants.

-## Installation

-To use the video calling functionality in your web application, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the dependencies by running the command ` install`.
-3. Start the server by running the command `start`.

-The video calling solution is now ready to use.

 ## Demo
 You can visit this application by clicking on